Ch3mson/Word-Hunt-Solver/README.md

   <img width="928" alt="Screenshot 2024-08-18 at 6 49 13 PM" src="https://github.com/user-attachments/assets/97af11c3-5e9c-45e9-9e28-ac468e4eda6b">
 </p>

 A word hunt solver created with Next.js and Flask.
 All computations are done with the Trie data structure, which optimizes finding all valid combinations of words in a 4x4 grid from 8 seconds of brute force to less than 1 second when searching through the english dictionary.
+When making this project, I noticed that all the available webistes have outdated UI and none of them use the latest web frameworks, hence I created this app.
+This solver will also be useful to beat my friends.

 ### Installation